Rahan-M/Grade_Predicting_AI/README.md

 # Grade_Predicting_AI
 Beginners Task for GDSC inductions

-Libraries used -
-scikit-learn==1.6.0
-pandas==2.2.3
-numpy==2.2.0
-joblib==1.4.2
-streamlit==1.41.0

-We are using the student performance dataset suggested in the problem statement We shall be predicting G3 (Final Grade)

 ---

+User Instructions:
+To install the necessary libraries pip install -r requirements.txt

+to run the webapp type the command streamlit run app.py

+I used the student performance dataset suggested in the problem statement.

+## Problem Statement
+Build a model to predict a student's final grade based on relevant features with minimal error

+The model will predict the final grade of the student using previous grades, attendance, age and interestingly the quality of their family relationships
+---
+## Approach:

-We are using a decision tree regressor model.
+I have a decision tree regressor model.
 Order of feature importance was calculated in feature_importance.ipynb The order of importance kept varying to a large degree depending upon the random_state with which we split the dataset into training and testing sets, so I used the sum of the importances of 5 different random states to sort the features.